sofakid/Skoarcery/README.md

 ### [nonterminals.py]
-- Defines an LL(1) grammar suitable for building recursive decent parsers for skoar.
+- Defines an LL(1) grammar suitable for building recursive decent predictive parsers for skoar.

 - Nonterminals by convention are like_this